Emerging & Specific Regulation

 Technology Solutions

-Advise on and implement technology solutions that aid in AML compliance, such as automated transaction monitoring systems, customer identity verification tools, and data analytics for unusual activity detection.
+Offer advice and implement technology solutions for AML compliance, such as automatic transaction monitoring systems, tools for confirming customer identity, and data analytics solution to pinpoint any suspicious operations.

 8